 The hexane fractions from bile excreted for the first 3 days after administration of the labeled lithocholic acid contained 98.7% of all the radioactivity excreted in the bile.
 These fractions were combined, evaporated, and dissolved in 50% ethanol.
-The pH was adjusted to about 8 with 7 N NaOH, and the mixture was extracted with ethyl ether.
-After the ether was backwashed with dilute NaOH, no radioactivity remained in it.
-The aqueous phases were then diluted with an equal volume of water, the pH was adjusted to less than 1 with concentrated
+The pH was adjusted to about 8 with 7 N NaOH, and the mixture was extracted with

-Fig. 2.
-Distribution of radioactive compounds in fistula bile after intravenous administration of 24- C^{} -lithocholic acid.
-See system III.
-Table I.
+Fig. 1.
+Cumulative percentage of radioactivity excreted in fistula bile after intravenous administration of 24-C-Lithocholic acid.